angeltrevinov/TransporTec/README.md

 To make the back run, make sure to have NodeJS, express, and qrcode install.
 Make sure to have all the dependencies listed in the package.json install.

-To run enter the command:
+To run enter the next command inside the back folder:
 >npm run dev <br>
-inside the back folder.

 If you have any doubts let us know...